 Sallie Mae is committed to serving their borrowers so they can successfully pay their loans and build their credit.

 In terms of repayment, Sallie Mae's Smart Option Student Loan has a rather unique offering that may appeal to students who are concerned with landing full-time employment right after finishing school.
-Students who maintain their Sallie Mae loans in good standing can request to make 12 monthly interest-only payments instead of full principal and interest payments after they finish school.7
+Students who maintain their Sallie Mae loans in good standing can request to make 12 monthly interest-only payments instead of full principal and interest payments after they finish school.3

-Qualifying customers may request the Graduated Repayment Period during the six billing periods before and the 12 billing periods immediately after the loan first enters principal and interest repayment.
+Qualifying Smart Option Student Loan customers may request the Graduated Repayment Period during the six billing periods before and the 12 billing periods immediately after the loan first enters principal and interest repayment3.
 However, it’s important to note that this option will not extend the loan term.
 That means later monthly payments will be higher, as the total loan cost will increase.

 Student borrowers may select from fixed or variable interest rates.

-Note: All interest rates as of April 2018.
+Note: All rates as of August 25, 2023.

-There is no penalty for early payment.
+There is no penalty for early payment.5

 If you’re looking for a lender with a strong history in the student loan space, you can’t get much better than Sallie Mae.
-With competitive interest rates and flexible repayment options, student loans from Sallie Mae are definitely worth your consideration.
+With competitive interest rates and multiple repayment options, student loans from Sallie Mae are definitely worth your consideration.

 If you'd like to learn more, go to Sallie Mae or click below.

-The Sallie Mae partner referenced is not the creditor for these loans and is compensated by Sallie Mae for the referral of Smart Option Student Loan and Sallie Mae Parent Loan customers.
+Nitro College is not the creditor for these loans and is compensated by Sallie Mae for the referral of student loan customers.

-Information advertised valid as of May 25, 2018.
+Information advertised valid as of August 25, 2023.

 Nitro College is not a lender and makes no representations or warranties about your eligibility for a particular loan or financial aid.
 The rates and terms listed for each lender are estimates and will change depending on your credit profile and other information you provide to lenders.
 Lenders are solely responsible for any and all credit decisions, loan approval and rates, terms and other costs of the loan offered and may vary based upon the lender you select.
 Nitro College receives compensation from lenders that appear on this site.